-The DAIP outlines strategies to improve Access and Inclusion across the following outcome areas:
+The City's DAIP outlines strategies to improve access and inclusion across various areas.

 For more information or to request the DAIP in an alternative format, contact the City's Community Development Officer on 9272 0658 or email email@example.com